dylansheng/dylansheng.github.io/index.md

 ## Research Interests

-- **Data Visualization:** I have a passion for developing visual analytics systems that empower decision-makers to make more efficient and informed choices.
 - **Human AI Collaboration:** I have a keen interest in studying the synergistic collaboration between humans and AI, with a particular focus on exploring how data visualization can serve as a bridge between the two.
 - **AI4Science:** I specifically focus on AI4Science, such as biomedicine and chemistry.